Photo-taking and shopping at Chinatown Chinese New Year Light-Up 2017.

-Devoted half the day to taking photos for my Chinese New Year in Singapore hub over at HubPages.
-Ventured down to Chinatown in the late afternoon and remained there till nine.
-By the time I reached home around eleven, my feet were killing me and my back sore from carrying my gear.
+Devoted half the day to taking photos for my Chinese New Year in Singapore article over at Holidappy.com, before venturing down to the Chinatown festive market in the late afternoon.
+By the time I reached home at around eleven, my feet were killing me and my back sore from carrying my gear.
 Despite that, I didn’t go to bed till after two.
-I was invigorated, while at the same time feeling exhausted.
+I was invigorated, as much as I was exhausted.

-The reason for this was probably because Chinatown wasn’t as crowded as I feared it would be, and so it was very pleasant strolling through the festive market.
-With the light-up being just last Saturday, the hordes have yet to strike in full.
 Not to imply there was entirely no crowd, though.
-Between seven and eight, most parts of the bazaar did require some patience to mosey through.
-Overall, I’m moderately satisfied with what I shot, and for the moment they are sufficient for my hub.
-I’d probably be returning two or three times to get shots from different angles, If possible, I’d like to take some videos of the stage performances too.
+Between seven and eight, some parts of the street bazaar did require some patience to mosey through.
+Overall, I’m quite satisfied with what I shot too.
+I’d probably be returning two or three times to get more shots from different angles.
+If possible, I’d like to take some videos of the stage performances too.